Amortized Linear-time Exact Shapley Value for Product-Kernel Methods: Experiments

-\textbf{Experiment 1: Recursion vs. Regression Formulation.} We empirically demonstrate the advantage of PKeX-Shapley, compared to sampling-based approximations such as Kernel SHAP.
-We generate four synthetic datasets, each with $1000$ samples and \(d\in\{10,20,30,50\}\) features.
-Features are independently drawn from a standard normal distribution, and target values are generated using a linear model with additive Gaussian noise ($\sigma=0.1$).
-For each dataset, we train a support vector regression model with an RBF kernel and use the trained model to compare explanation methods.
+\paragraph{Recursion vs. regression formulation.} We first demonstrate empirically that PKeX-Shapley outperforms sampling-based approximations such as Kernel SHAP.
+We generate four synthetic datasets, each with $1000$ samples and $d \in \{10, 20, 30, 50\}$ features drawn independently from a standard normal distribution.
+Labels follow a linear model with additive Gaussian noise ($\sigma = 0.1$).
+For each dataset, we train a support vector regression model with an RBF kernel and use it to compare explanation methods.

-For a fair comparison between the recursive and regression-based methods, we adopt the same value function as defined in Definition~\ref{def:func dec v}.
-Specifically, we first compute the exact Shapley values \(\phi_j^{\x}\) using PKeX-Shapley, and then estimate the Shapley values using a regression-based approach analogous to Kernel SHAP, but modified to employ our value function from Definition~\ref{def:func dec v}.
-The estimator uses the paired coalition sampling scheme of \citet{covert2021improving}, with sample sizes ranging from $200$ to $10^5$, and computes \(\hat\phi_j^{\x}\) by solving the corresponding weighted linear regression problem.
-To quantify the approximation error introduced by the regression formulation, we report the relative deviation error across $100$ randomly selected instances, defined as \(\sum_{j=1}^d |\phi_j^{\x} - \hat\phi_j^{\x}| / |\phi_j^{\x}|\).
+For a fair comparison, both methods use the same value function.
+We compute the exact Shapley values $\phi_j^{\x}$ with PKeX-Shapley, then approximate them using a regression-based estimator analogous to Kernel SHAP.
+The estimator follows the paired coalition sampling strategy of \citet{covert2021improving}, draws between $200$ and $10^5$ coalitions, and obtains $\hat{\phi}_j^{\x}$ by solving the resulting weighted linear regression.
+We report the average relative deviation $\sum_{j=1}^d \lvert \phi_j^{\x} - \hat{\phi}_j^{\x} \rvert / \lvert \phi_j^{\x} \rvert$ over $100$ randomly selected instances.

-Figure \ref{fig:local rec reg} plots the relative error as a function of sample size for each dataset over the 100 selected instances.
-When \(d=10\), the relative error is already around 0.005 with 200 coalition samples ($\approx$ 20\% of all possible coalitions).
-However, when \(d=50\), the approximation error remains above 9.0 with 200 samples, stays above 1.0 with \(10^4\), and only approaches 0.05 near \(10^5\) coalition samples.
-These results highlight that as the number of features increases, a substantially larger number of samples is required to obtain reliable estimates—rendering sampling-based methods impractical in high-dimensional settings.
-This demonstrates the advantage of our exact recursive computation.
+Figure~\ref{fig:local rec reg} plots the relative error against sample size for each dataset, averaged over the 100 instances.
+At $d = 10$, $200$ samples (roughly $20\%$ of all possible coalitions) already drive the error to about $0.005$.
+At $d = 50$, by contrast, $200$ samples leave the error above $9.0$; $10^4$ samples still leave it above $1.0$; and only at $10^5$ does it approach $0.05$.
+The required sample size grows sharply with dimensionality, making sampling-based methods unreliable in high-dimensional settings---and underscoring the value of fast exact computation.